 - Bachelor of Science, Psychology, Georgia Institute of Technology, 2010

 - Board Certified Physician Assistant, 2013

 Amy Goodman is a board certified Physician Assistant.
-Prior to joining Gwinnett Dermatology in 2017, she practiced Internal Medicine and General Surgery in the Atlanta area.
+Prior to joining Gwinnett Dermatology and Georgia Dermatology Partners in 2017, she practiced Internal Medicine and General Surgery in the Atlanta area.
 Amy is passionate about providing superior medical care to patients of all ages.
 Her practice includes general dermatology, surgical dermatology, and pediatric dermatology.
 She treats a broad range of skin related disorders including rashes, acne, and skin cancer.

 Amy is a member of the American Academy of Physician Assistants, Society of Dermatology Physician Assistants, and Georgia Dermatology Physician Assistants.

 In her free time, Amy enjoys running, traveling, spending time with family and friends, and cheering on her Georgia Tech Yellow Jackets.

 Nurse practitioners (NPs) are healthcare providers that are licensed to practice medicine as an advanced practice registered nurse (APRN).
 NPs are educated at the masters or doctoral level and have advanced clinical training beyond their initial preparation as a registered nurse.
 NPs receive certification through the American Academy of Nurse Practitioners (AANP), the American Nurses Credentialing Center (ANCC) or an equivalent certification organization from another nurse practitioner specialty.